Himanshu-Singh-Shekhawat/Image-Classification-Project/README.md

 # Image-Classification-Project

-Themain goal ofthis projectis to develop a systemthat can identify images of cats and dogs.
+The main goal ofthis projectis to develop a systemthat can identify images of cats and dogs.
 The input image will be analyzed and then the output is predicted.